[Bring the Noise deleted scene #32]

 of that threat.
 After the bewilderment and doubt of Fear Of

-, Apocalypse '91 is a return to resilience,
+A Black Planet, Apocalypse '91 is a return to resilience,

 spiritual stamina, girded loins.
 Musically, the new album's